Top 5 Considerations for Running Stateful Apps on Kubernetes

 Running Day 2 operations such as monitoring, elastic scaling, capacity re-sizing, backups with ease.

-Karthik will review each of the above topics in detail and demonstrate how to run a stateful E-Commerce application running on YugaByte DB, both deployed in Kubernetes.
+Karthik reviews each of the above topics in detail and demonstrates how to run a stateful E-Commerce application running on YugaByte DB, both deployed in Kubernetes.

 Apache and Apache Cassandra are trademarks of the Apache Software Foundation in the United States and/or other countries.
 Redis and the Redis logo are the trademarks of Salvatore Sanfilippo in the United States and other countries.
 No endorsement by these organizations is implied by the use of these marks.